charlesportoferreira/word2vec/docs/examples.md

 There are three mandatory input parameters:

--i -> a relative path to the corpus folder\
+    -i --> a relative path to the corpus folder
--o -> the name of the file that will be generated\
--m -> a relative path to the embedding model
+    -o --> the name of the file that will be generated -m --> a relative path to the embedding model

 ### Example of how to run:

-*google model
+* google model

     python3 wordvector/main.py -i datasets/toydata -o google.vec -m models/google_model.bin -t google

 ### Generating a Weka compatible file

-One may want to run experiments with [Weka](https://www.cs.waikato.ac.nz/ml/weka/) In this case we have a flag that allow to convert the output file into a weka compatible file: One need to add the flag -ar and provide the value True
+One may want to run experiments with [Weka](https://www.cs.waikato.ac.nz/ml/weka/).
+In this case we have a flag that allow to convert the output file into a Weka compatible format

+ There is one parameter to add

+    -ar --> set True to enable arff compatibility

-*example with google embedding
+* example with google embedding

      python3 wordvector/main.py -i datasets/toydata -o google.arff -m models/google_model.bin -t google -ah True